thestormforge/optimize-controller/examples/elasticsearch/README.md

 ## Customization

 Rally provides the ability to customize the dataset and workload.
 For this example we are optimizing for the `append-fast-with-conflicts` challenge on the `geopoint` dataset.
 To test the optimization on a different challenge just change the args passed to the container in the trial spec.
 Rally also provides the ability to write custom tracks specific to your workflow.
 Finally, you can also pass a variety of track parameters to Rally.
-Here we use `ingest_percentage:50` to only test on half the dataset (to ensure the trials run in a reasonable time) but a wide variety of other parameters are supported.
+Here we use `ingest_percentage:50` to only test on half the dataset (to ensure the trials run in a reasonable time), but a wide variety of other track parameters are supported.